AlexCC93/ROS2course/docs/source/Installation and software setup.rst

 Docker installation and configuration
 ~~~~~~~~~~

+What is Docker?

+- Docker is an open platform for developing, shipping, and running applications.
+- Docker permits to separate applications from its  infrastructure so software can be quickly delivered.
+- Docker provides the ability to package and run an application in a loosely isolated environment called a container.
+- The isolation and security lets the user run many containers simultaneously on a given host.
+Containers are lightweight and contain everything needed to run the application, so the user doesn't need to rely on what's installed on the host.

 Start by downloading Docker installer from this link: https://docs.docker.com/desktop/install/windows-install/.
 In the same link, it is posted the system requirements, be aware that ``wsl2`` or  ``Hyper-V`` is required to fully work with Docker.
 Hence, at some point it will be required to install ``wsl2`` or  ``Hyper-V`` tools if not already installed.

 .. note::

    ``wsl2`` is a feature of Windows that allows running Linux binary executables natively on Windows.

    ``Hyper-V`` is a native hypervisor for Windows that enables platform virtualization.
 It permits creating and managing virtual machines (VMs) on Windows.

 Execute the ``Docker Desktop for Windows`` installer that was downladed and follow the instructions on the installation wizard.